aidancz/whitespace.nvim/readme.md

 # test

-you can use this sample file to test:
+you may use this sample file to test:

 http://xahlee.info/emacs/emacs/emacs_init_whitespace_mode.html